 A prolific speaker, Professor Greene has presented her scholarship on comparative slavery and race relations law, critical race theory, employment discrimination, and law and literature at over 50 academic conferences domestically and abroad.
 Notably, Professor Greene served as the Logan Lecturer on the African Diaspora and/or Black History at Howard University in Washington, DC in 2010.
 Professor Greene is also frequently invited to address student, professional, and community organizations on topics related to: academic success in law school; diversity in the legal profession and legal education; and careers and professional development in legal academia.

-Professor Greene is also actively engaged in myriad communities.
-She is: the Chair-Elect of the American Association of Law Schools (AALS) Section on Women in Legal Education; an Executive Committee member of the AALS Section on Employment Discrimination; and a Board Member for the American Civil Liberties Union (ACLU) of Alabama.
-Since entering the academy, Professor Greene has continuously served on the Executive Committee of the National Bar Association Law Professors Division, Executive Planning Committee of the Southeast/Southwest People of Color Legal Scholarship Conference among a number of national, regional, and local academic and bar committees.
-For her commitment to civil rights history and advocacy, she was also designated a member of the Birmingham Civil Rights Institute Freedom Sisters Exhibit Local Committee of Honor.
+Professor Greene is also actively involved in the mentorship of aspiring and junior law faculty and myriad professional communities.
+She serves on the Lutie Lytle Black Women Law Faculty Writing Workshop Planning Committee.
+She is also: the Chair-Elect of the American Association of Law Schools (AALS) Section on Women in Legal Education; an Executive Committee member of the AALS Section on Employment Discrimination; and a Board Member for the American Civil Liberties Union of Alabama.
+Since 2008, Professor Greene has continuously served on the Executive Committee of the National Bar Association Law Professors Division and the Executive Planning Committee of the Southeast/Southwest People of Color Legal Scholarship Conference.
+Notably, for her commitment to civil rights history and advocacy, the Birmingham Civil Rights Institute designated her a member of the “Freedom Sisters” Exhibit Local Committee of Honor.